Online Press Conference/Award Ceremony:

 Award ceremony for anti-racist student organizers to be held at on online zoom press conference

 Meeting ID: 833 7060 3426

-The Black Education Matters Student Activist Award fund offers a $1000 package to a deserving Seattle public school student who demonstrates exceptional leadership in struggles for social justice, and against institutional or structural racism.
-Student can nominate themselves, or can be nominated by a friend, teacher, coach, counselor, parent or others.
+Seattle, WA: The Black Education Matters Student Activist Award (BEMSAA) offers a $1000 package to deserving Seattle public school students who demonstrates exceptional leadership in struggles for social justice against institutional racism.